Setup Command Palette¶

 - Make changes to your component

-- Click the Publish icon
+- Click the Save icon to update the current version

 - The previous version is preserved in version history